Bankura: Etymology

 Scholars differs in their opinion about the etymology of the name Bankura.
 In the words of the Kol-Mundas, orah or rah means habitation.
 Many places of Rarh have an added rah at the end of their names.
 One of the most influential gods of the district 6-Dharmathakur is called Bankura Roy.
 The name of the district may come from his name.
 Linguist Suniti Kumar Chatterjee thinks that the name came from the word banka (zig-zag), and its word-corruption banku, which means extremely beautiful, and he who must be worshiped.
 In 1979, the word “Bancoorah” was found in the map of Renal.
 In 1863, Gastrel referred this region as Bancoonda.

 Bir Hambir was the 49th King of Malla dynasty.
 Bir Bankura was one of his two sons.
 Raja Bir Hambir divided his kingdom into 22 tarafs or circles and gave one to his each son.
 Taraf Jaybelia fell to the lot of Bir Bankura.
 He developed a town in his taraf and the town was later named as 'Bankura' after its founder's name.

 Geography

 Location

 Bankura district is located in the north western part of the state of West Bengal.
 It is a part of Bardhaman Division of the State and is included in the area known as "Rarh" in Bengal.
 Bankura district is situated at 23.25°N 87.07°E. The Damodar River flows along the Northern boundary of the district.
 Bankura district is bounded by Purba Bardhaman and Paschim Bardhman district in the north and east, Paschim Medinipur district in the south and Purilia to the west.

 The Bankura Forest composes about 21% of the entire district.
 It has degraded in some areas due to overuse by humans.
+21.5% of the total geographical area of the district is made up of forest land, covering a total of 148,177 hectares.
+Net cultivable area of the district is 4.30 lakh (430,000) hectares.